ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![Risk vs reward](/content/images/2019/01/Risk-VS-Rewards.jpg)
 [Image source](https://aspenwoolf.co.uk/student-property-investment-risks-rewards/)

 Simulation can help us here in two ways.
 It can help us prepare for the psychological impact of losing.
-It also shows whether the wins from our strategy can overpower the losses and how well our strategy copes with occasional disasterous market corrections.
+It also shows whether the wins from our strategy can overpower the losses and how well our strategy copes with occasional disastrous market corrections.

 ## Types of simulation